 Some early signs that you’re a good fit for building skills for communicating ideas include:

-Being verbally fluent and having good social skills are good signs of fit, but there are many exceptions.
-For example, someone can be nerdy and awkward, but make an amazing blogger.
+You are verbally fluent and have good social skills are good signs of fit — but there are many exceptions.
+For example, someone can be nerdy and awkward but make an amazing blogger.

 You might need some basic quantitative skills — at least enough to be able to understand data about your work.